-If you decide not to use BlueHost, these instructions may not apply to you – skip to Step 4 instead.
+If you decide not to use SiteGround, these instructions may not apply to you – skip to Step 4 instead.

-BlueHost is a breeze to work with.
-You don’t know this yet, but it will be so easy to setup WordPress on your account once we have the next few steps finished.
-Once you click on the BlueHost link above and choose your hosting plan, you’ll be taken to this page.
-You want to choose the “new domain”, and type in the domain name you chose from Step 1.
+SiteGround is a breeze to work with.
+You don’t know this yet, but it will be so easy to set up WordPress on your account once we have the next few steps finished.
+Once you click on the SiteGround link above and choose your hosting plan, you’ll be taken to this page.
+You want to choose the “Register a New Domain” option and type in the domain name you chose from Step 1.

 This is what the options section looks like:

-Once you’ve paid – you’re ready to go.
+Once you’ve entered the info on this page and clicked on “PAY NOW” – you’re ready to go.
 There is one last step to setting up your website.

 Step 3: Putting it all together with WordPress

 Guess what?
 You’re done.
-You can now login to your website by going to the WordPress Admin center.
-You can access that by first going to your website (www.yourdomain.com/wp-admin) and then entering your login information.
+You can now log in to your website from https://yourdomain.com/wp-admin and start adding content using the custom WordPress dashboard.
 You can now edit your theme and make blog posts and pages.
 Congratulations!
 You’re a website owner!